eoos-systems/eoos-projects/README.md

 This chapter describes a few hit for developers who would like to be involved in EOOS developing process.

-EOOS developing process is besed on the `develop` branch which points to appropriate `master` branches of sub-repositories.
-Also, main developing git service is [GitFlic](https://gitflic.ru/project/baigudin-software/eoos-projects) with a mirror on [GitHub](https://github.com/baigudin-software/eoos-projects).
+EOOS developing process is based on the `develop` branch which points to appropriate `master` branches of sub-repositories.
+Also, main git service for developing is [GitFlic](https://gitflic.ru/project/baigudin-software/eoos-projects) with a mirror on [GitHub](https://github.com/baigudin-software/eoos-projects).
 To automate all the agreements and to simplify initialization of the git repositories for development, we have create a `Repository.py` script that does all routine work for you here in `script/python` directory.